The Complete Guide to President Trump’s Potential Impeachment

 Why Congress Might Impeach Trump and Actually Remove Him From Office

-Jonathan Chait explains that Trump is far more vulnerable to being removed from office than commonly believed.
+Jonathan Chait explains that Trump is far more vulnerable to being removed from office than is commonly believed.

 What Republican Insiders Really Think About Impeachment

-Olivia Nuzzi reports that many Republicans are as tired of Trump’s antics as anybody else.
+Olivia Nuzzi reports that many Republicans are as tired of Trump’s antics as anyone.

 What Will Republicans Do If Trump Goes Down?

-Ed Kilgore on who the GOP might turn to in the event that Trump (and maybe event Pence) is removed from office.
+Ed Kilgore on whom the GOP might turn to in the event that Trump (and maybe even Pence) is removed from office.

 Why Impeaching President Trump Is Popular